11 outreach email sample templates that actually get responses

 Hi [Name],

 [Your company] and [Their company] serve similar audiences but solve different problems.
-Saw your recent [campaign/content] about [specific topic] got great engagement from our community too.
+We noticed your recent [campaign/content] on [specific topic] resonated strongly with our community as well.

 We're looking at co-marketing partnerships with companies like yours.
 Few ideas: